Surfboard Tails, Rails and Noses

 2. Twin fins – makes your boards feel more responsive and can usually be found in shortboards.
 They offer more manoeuvrability and allow you to skate over water.
 Twin fins offer better control compared to longboards especially during tight turns.
 When partnered with a shortboard, they also offer better speeds.

 3. Thruster/Tri fin – probably the most popular fin setup, the tri-fin is perfect for surfers of all levels.
 The third fin provides additional stability and manoeuvrability.
 The two outer fins are located near the centre of the board and angled towards the board’s centre for better speed and tracking.
+View our selection of Thruster fins on sale.

 4. Quad fin – this combines the best features of twin fins and thrusters.
 It offers better control and is best for small surf conditions.
 It offers more speed in small surf by directing water to the end of the board and out the tail for better acceleration.
 Similar to dual fins, they are perfect for making fast turns with the added benefit of having better control.
+View our selection of Quad Fins on sale.

 5. 5 fin – is a surfboard board setup that allows flexibility in terms of how you could use fins.
 However, this does not mean that you could use 5 fins simultaneously.
 The surfboard comes with 5 fin boxes (insertion point for fins) giving you the option of switching from a two fin, thruster, or quad fin setup.
+View our selection of 5 Fins on sale.

 Difference between surfboard shapes